mathjax/MathJax-demos-web/custom-component/custom-component.md

 which gives the name of the component along with some other data about directories.
 The final directory being set to `'.'` means that the component will be placed in the directory with the source file, but with `.min.js` as the extension rather than '.js'.

-To make the final component, use the command
+To make the final component, use the commands

 ```
-node_modules/mathjax3/components/bin/pack custom-component
+npm run make-mj3-libs
+mpn run make-custom-tex-extension
 ```

 from the main directory of this repository.
 That will create the `custom-component.min.js` file in the `custom-component` directory.